BuyAnotherCouch/MechaCar_Statistical_Analysis-/README.md

 ## T-Tests on Suspension Coils

 We used the following hypotheses and significance level for our t-Tests:
-- H0 : There is no statistical difference between the observed sample mean and its presumed population mean.
+- H0 : There is no statistical difference between the two means.
-- Ha : There is a statistical difference between the observed sample mean and its presumed population mean.
+- Ha : There is a statistical difference between the two means.
 - Significance Level: 0.05

 ### T-Test: All Manufacturing Lots